boltops-tools/terraspace-docs/_docs/install/standalone/details/permissions.md

 category: standalone-details
 ---

-After installing Terraspace via the standalone installer, you should change the owner of the `/opt/terraspace` folder to your user.
+The Terraspace standalone installer will make sure that the owner and permissions of the `/opt/terraspace` folder is your user.

+If the `/opt/terraspace` folder is not owned by your user for whatever reason, here are the commands to change it:

 For macosx:

     sudo chown -R `whoami`:staff /opt/terraspace

-For other linux OSes, this is generally:
+For other Linux OSes, this is generally:

     sudo chown -R `whoami`:`whoami` /opt/terraspace

 ## Why?

-The standalone installer uses sudo to create the `/opt/terraspace` directory, so it is owned by root.
+When the `/opt/terraspace` folder is not owned by your user, you won't be able to write to it without sudo.
 This results in a sudo prompt when terraspace calls `bundle` and tries to install new gems.
 You will see this:

     => Installing dependencies with: bundle install
     Following files may not be writable, so sudo is needed: